aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 # Adding a new environment type
 Service Workbench (SWB) allows users to upload and provision custom AWS compute environments and manage them via SWB APIs.
-This document outlines the changes needed in the codebase for adding support for such custom environment types.
+This document provides instruction for adding new custom environment types.

-At a high level, we'll need to do the follow steps
+At a high level, we'll need to do the following steps
 * Define environment AWS resources using CFN templates
 * Set up environment management workflow
-* Provide IAM permissions for managing the environment
+* Set up API routes and provide IAM permissions for managing the environment
 * Set up environment status updates

 ## Step 1: Define environment AWS resources
-1. Add a new folder with the environment type name in this folder: `solutions/swb-reference/src/environment/`.
-Use camelCase for the new environment folder.
+1. Add a new folder for your custom environment at this location: `solutions/swb-reference/src/environment/`.
+The new folder name should be in camelCase.
-2. Add its Service Catalog template to this folder, eg: `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>.cfn.yaml`
+2. Add the Service Catalog template for the new environment to this folder, eg: `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>.cfn.yaml`
 3. Run the post deployment step by executing the command `STAGE=<STAGE> rushx run-postDeployment` inside `solutions/swb-reference` folder.
-This script will creates/updates the Service Catalog portfolio in the `Main account` with all environment types listed in the `environment` folder.
+This script will create/update the Service Catalog portfolio in the `Main account` with all environments listed in the `environment` folder.

-## Step 2:Set up Environment management workflow
+## Step 2: Set up environment management workflow
 ### SSM documents
 1. Add SSM documents for the new environment type's launch and terminate operations.
    - For reference, check out [sagemakerLaunchSSM.yaml](./src/environment/sagemaker/sagemakerLaunchSSM.yaml) and [sagemakerTerminateSSM.yaml](./src/environment/sagemaker/sagemakerTerminateSSM.yaml)